DrThomasAger/smile/README.md

 `(: Section name`

-We can add a final marker to our section opening using another emoticon `(:` or a secondary emoticon with no eyes `(`.
+We can add an end label to our section start marker using just a mouth bracket `(`.

 `(: Section name (`